The Humble Standard Lens

 With All These Zooms Around, Why Do I Still Need It?

-Now it must be said that Cartier-Bresson didn’t always use a standard lens, and he did sometimes crop his photographs.
-But the majority of the time his Leica camera, fitted with 50mm lens, was hidden from view until the point where he would capture the moment.
+Now it must be said that Cartier-Bresson didn’t always use a standard lens.
+He did sometimes crop his photographs.
+But the majority of the time his Leica camera was hidden from view until the point where he would capture the moment.
+It was fitted with a 50mm lens.

 This meant that there was no time to fiddle about zooming in or out to get the shot framed perfectly.
 He said it made him get closer to the subject and become more a part of the scene he was capturing.
 If you ever wanted to learn about camera lenses or how to use camera lenses, he is your man.

-To see some of his incredible work go to The Afterimage Gallery
+To see some of his superb work, go to The Afterimage Gallery

+I use my Canon EF 50mm F1.4 quite a lot, especially for portraits.
+Using a DSLR with crop factor of 1.6x, means I can get in really close and get the eyes!
 As an experiment, the next time you go out for a wander with your camera, try leaving just the 50mm lens on.
-You will probably find that you think a lot more about what you are photographing because you have to move about and not let the lens do all the work.
+You will probably find that you think a lot more about what you are photographing.
+This is because you have to move about and not let the lens do all the work.

 Most prime, standard lenses give a much higher quality shot too!